mike-babb/seattle_streets/README.md

 # Seattle's (disconnected) Street Network
 How many streets in Seattle are disconntinuous?
 A lot, it turns out.
 Another way to phrase this question is, "How frequently do roads in Seattle, start, stop, and resume?
 In Seattle, this typically looks like a road running for a few blocks, terminating, and then resuming a few blocks later.
 A prime example is Galer Street.
 Galer street is an east-west street that runs through the neighborhoods of Magnolia, Queen Anne, Capitol Hill, and Madison Park.
 This street is not continuous.
 The image below showcases portions of West Galer ST and East Galer ST.
 ![Galer](/graphics/galer.png)
 The streets colored black are the existing streets with discontinuities.
 The red lines are the "missing portions" joining the end of one section of street to another.
 (Note: this color scheme of red and black is used throughout this project in the graphics and maps.)
 In addition, Galer is separated into different streets based on city directional section and road type.
 Accordingly, there are five streets that feature the name "Galer" and three out of those five streets feature a discontinuity.
 (The number of discontinuities is equal to the number of portions minus one.)
-The table below summarizes the number of discontinuties in each portion.
+The table below summarizes the number of discontinuties in each portion of the street.

 | Street Name | Portions| Discontinuities|
 |---|----|---|